 Confessing, believing, and declaring

-This hymn written by Watchman Nee expresses how effective the Lord’s blood can be to us in our experience (you can hear the tune here):
+This hymn by Watchman Nee expresses how effective Christ’s blood can be to us in our experience (you can hear the tune here):

 Has God not caused His Son to bear